Jump to a Section

 Can you concealed carry a 1911?

-You may have heard the myths that 1911s are not meant to be concealed carried.
-This could not be further from the truth.
+You may have heard the myths that 1911s are not meant to be concealed carried - while open carry does have its advantages, this could not be further from the truth.
 The 1911 was developed to be an inexpensive, reliable, durable self-defense sidearm for the United States military.
 Its battle-tested nature makes it the ideal side arm for concealed carry self-defense, because it is less likely to jam, misfire or malfunction than other popular pistol platforms.

 The 1911 is a simple machine.
 From the beginning, it was designed to be taken apart and reassembled in the field.
 During early trials, the gun fired thousands of rounds and dunked in a tank of water to be cooled.
 It’s ability to handle the rigors of war without losing its ability to fire quickly, accurately and reliably makes it the ideal tool to perform in the field when your life depends on it.